Skip to main content

 integer | null

-Lifetime index of the most recent frame. frame_index=-1 resolves against this value at request time.
+Lifetime index of the most recent frame. frame_index=-1 resolves against this at request time.

 first_available_frame_at_ms